 The whipped cream frosting is very stable and can be stored covered in the fridge for a couple days in an airtight container.

-You can make this using three 9 inch cake pans, but cake layers will be a little thinner and you will have to reduce baking time.
+You can make this using three 8 inch cake pans, but cake layers will be slightly thinner and you will have to reduce baking time.